Tristan Thompson Reportedly ‘Nervous’ To Return To L.A. With Khloe Kardashian, Her Family’s Still Very Upset

 Tristan Thompson is reportedly planning to move back to L.A. with Khloe Kardashian this summer, and he’s not looking forward to reuniting with her famous family after his shocking cheating scandal.

 According to a June 1 report by People Magazine, Tristan Thompson and Khloe Kardashian will soon be heading back to L.A., where Khloe’s family resides.
-However, the NBA star is said to be feeling a bit “nervous” about interacting with the Kardashian/Jenner clan, because they are reportedly still very upset with the way he has treated Khloe in the past.
+However, the NBA star is said to be feeling a bit “nervous” about interacting with the Kardashian-Jenner clan, because they are reportedly still very upset with the way he has treated Khloe in the past.

 “Tristan will be in L.A. as well.
 Khloe’s family is still very unhappy with Tristan.
 It will be interesting to see how they will treat him.
 Although Khloe defends him and her reasons to stay with him, her family feels she deserves much better.
 Tristan is nervous about the family.
 He knows they’re mad at him and he’s definitely going to work to get back on their good side.”

-Despite the fact that Khloe Kardashian’s family is still upset with Tristan they are allegedly excited to have Khloe back home.
+Despite the fact that Khloe Kardashian’s family is still upset with Tristan, they are allegedly excited to have Khloe back home.
 The family is expecting to have a big party when they are all finally together again, baby True included.

 “Everyone is trying to focus on Khloe being happy, though.
 And everyone is happy that she will be back in L.A. soon.
 They will all have a big celebration together.”